 UFC 8 was set to take place in Puerto Rico but it took fierce court battles to actually put on the show and then after the event, local laws were passed banning Ultimate Fighting in all of Puerto Rico.

 Exploring Fight Sport’s Ancient Roots | Getting Medieval | Vale Tudo and the Original MMA Rivalry |Carlson Gracie Changes Jiu-Jitsu and Vale Tudo | Brazilian Warfare | Muay Thai Emerges

 This was the first of many legal battles with local governments over the legality of UFC events.
 The pressure increased as Senator McCain began to push local governments to ban all Ultimate Fighting events.
 Together McCarthy and Blatnick traveled to countless courtrooms and local government hearings, pleading the case of the sport they loved.
 They quickly realized that ignorance was their greatest foe, all the knowledge local politicians possessed of martial arts came from movies and urban myth.
 Many believed that contestants in the UFC could kill with a touch and that events resulted in deaths.

 Blatnick used his credibility as an Olympian to help sway lawmakers and help change minds about the UFC.
 He portrayed the sport as simply the combination of the Olympic combat sports: boxing, judo, wrestling, and taekwondo.
-He was began using the term "Mixed Martial Arts", believing the title of "No Holds Barred" hurt the sport at these hearings.
+He also began using the term “Mixed Martial Arts”, believing the title of “No Holds Barred” hurt the sport at these hearings.